Easy Frozen Margarita

 • Rim your favorite cocktail glass with salt (if desired).
 To do this, take a lime wedge and run it around the rim of the glass.
 Then, dip the rim of the glass in a plate of salt to coat it.

-2 cups ice cubes, 2 ounces tequila, 1 ounce triple sec, 1 ounce fresh lime juice, 2 ounces simple syrup
+• Add 2 cups of ice cubes, 2 ounces of tequila, 1 ounce of lime juice, 2 ounces of Triple Sec, and 2 ounces of simple syrup to a blender.

 • Blend on high speed until smooth and slushy.